-I was hanging out with a friend when he paid for his part of the bill with an American Express Platinum Card.
+I was hanging out with a friend when he paid for his part of the bill with The Platinum Card® from American Express.

 It caught my eye because it didn’t look like your typical credit card.
 Much like the Centurion Card, commonly known as the AMEX Black Card, it wasn’t made of regular plastic.

-The American Express Platinum Card is made of metal.
+The Platinum Card from American Express is made of metal.

-Unfortunately, it's not made of platinum, which is worth about $800 an ounce as of this writing, but it still has some heft to it.
+Unfortunately, it’s not made of platinum, which is worth about $940 a troy ounce as of this writing, but it still has some heft to it.

 When I saw it, I was surprised my friend carried it.
-He's a regular dude, not some uber-wealthy private jet bazillionaire, and I knew the American Express Platinum Card had a sizable annual fee.
-He told me that between the sign on bonus, the travel credits, Uber credits, and other perks – the annual fee wasn't as big as it seemed.
+He’s a regular dude, not some uber-wealthy private jet bazillionaire, and I knew the Platinum Card from American Express had a sizable annual fee.
+He told me that between the welcome bonus, the travel credits, Uber credits, and other perks – the annual fee wasn’t as big as it seemed.